 While course titles vary by program, common courses include:

 - Art History

 - Contemporary Art

 - Foundation Studio

 - Professional Practices in Fine Arts

 BFA students will complete at two capstone courses (Senior Studio I & II), which involves researching, developing and producing a mature, coherent and substantial body of work that will be presented to faculty for evaluation.
 Projects are often exhibited to the public in the BFA Senior Studio exhibition.

 What Can I Do With a Degree in Fine Arts?

-The career options for fine artists is unlimited, especially if your degree is “fine arts” and not in a specific focus area.
-It is important to keep in mind that more than 60 percent of fine artists are self-employed in a variety of different fields.
-Just a few job titles for fine artists include 3D Artist, Art Restorer, Cartoon Artist, Clay Artist, Comic Illustrator, Fashion Artist, Illustrator, Forensic Artist, Landscape Artist, Medical Artist, Model maker, Multimedia Artist, Mural Artist, Pattern Illustrator, Scenic Artist, Scientific Illustrator, Sculptor, Stained Glass Artist, Technical Illustrator, and Visual Artist.
+The career options for fine artists are limitless—especially for artists with technology skills.
+Possible job titles include 3D Artist, Animator, Art Restorer, Cartoon Artist, Clay Artist, Comic Illustrator, Commercial Artist, Art Director, Fashion Artist, Illustrator, Forensic Artist, Landscape Artist, Medical Artist, Model Maker, Multimedia Artist, Game Artist, Digital Artist, Mural Artist, Interior Designer, Pattern Illustrator, Scenic Artist, Scientific Illustrator, Sculptor, Graphic Designer, Art Gallery Dealer, Stained Glass Artist, Technical Illustrator, Advertising Designer, Muralist, Sculptor, Craft Artist, Ceramist, Editorial Photographer, and Visual Artist, to name a few.